How to Save Money on a Wedding Venue

 Photo © Skylark Golf and Country Club | See their Bridebook profile

-As a general rule, countryside weddings are often cheaper than those in cities.
-Not just the venue, but all the other vendors you’ll hire too, including caterers, entertainment and celebrants.
+As a general rule, countryside weddings are often cheaper than those in major cities.
+For example, Couples who get married in Yorkshire and the Humber pay an average of over £5,500 less for their wedding venue than couples in London.
+This applies not only to venues, but all the other vendors you’ll hire too, including caterers, photographers, wedding entertainment and celebrants.

-So, if you do live in a major city (especially the capital) why not consider a wedding outside of your hometown?
-Couples that get married in Yorkshire and the Humber pay an average of £6,329 for their venue, almost £4,000 less than couples in London.
+So, if you do live in a major city (especially the capital) and are on a budget, why not consider a wedding outside of your hometown?
 Plus, getting married away from home adds to the excitement and magic of getting married and could make for a handy central location if you have guests travelling from all over the UK.

 6. Explore off-peak dates